My cycling life: Cath McGurk

 The fact that I wished I had time to do more laps shows how far I had come in just one hour.
 Small steps but big ones for me.

-When I got home I looked to see what other HSBC UK Breeze rides were coming up near me and I’ve booked myself on a ride in October which I’m already looking forward to.
+When I got home I looked to see what other Breeze rides were coming up near me and I’ve booked myself on a ride in October which I’m already looking forward to.